araujo88/vulnerable-payment-server-example/README.md

 ## How to fix

-JvaScript and Node.js do not have built-in mutex or semaphore constructs like some other languages do.
+JavaScript and Node.js do not have built-in mutex or semaphore constructs like some other languages do.
 We can, however, simulate a mutex using async/await patterns and Promises, or use a library that provides a mutex or semaphore implementation.

 We'll use the `async-mutex` library which provides a Mutex class that can be used to ensure that only one piece of code can access the critical section at a time.
 Here's how we can refactor the code to use `async-mutex`: